 Parents should teach safe drinking to their college-bound high school teens.
 Students also need to learn how not to drink and how to drink less according to Dr. Dwight B. Heath of Brown University.
-He is the world’s leading anthropological authority on alcohol and drinking.
+He is the world’s leading authority in anthropology on alcohol and drinking.

 It once was a happy time when high school seniors were accepted at the college of their choice.
 But that enthusiasm has been dampened somewhat.
 That’s because of reports of sexual assault, rape, violence, and deaths associated with binge drinking on college campuses.